Market Committee To Deliver Essential Items To Households On Official Rates - UrduPoint

 Market Committee To Deliver Essential Items To Households On Official Rates

-The initiative would not only control the profiteering by shopkeepers in the Federal capital but would enable citizens to receive their order at doorstep, Chairman Market Committee, Rosh Dil Khan Hoti told APP on Tuesday.
+The initiative would not only control the profiteering by shopkeepers in the Federal capital but would enable citizens to receive their order at doorstep, Chairman Market Committee, Rosh Dil Khan Hoti told APP.

 The Committee in that regard has invited proposals from well reputed firms for the provision of free logistics and delivery services to the masses.